khairilanuar/laravel-docker/README.md

 * server_name support in Nginx
 * automatic /etc/hosts binding
 * multiple PHP version
+* use unix socket instead of tcp port for PHP-Fpm

 #### Contributing notes:
 * submit your pull request to 'dev' branch